How To Say Hello In Spanish And Respond (Formal + Informal)

-But, let’s return to the different contexts you’ll find yourself in when greeting someone.
+But, let’s return to the different contexts you’ll find yourself in when saying hi in Spanish.
 The three main situations are formal, informal and casual.

 To shed some more light on this, we’ve gone into a bit more detail on these common contexts.

 Formal contexts are when you greet someone you’ve never met before.

 In this situation, you should remember to be respectful when introducing yourself for the first time.

 There are particular greetings appropriate for this context, which we have covered further down.

 Informal contexts are when you meet with your colleagues or distant friends.

 You’ll also find that if you’re meeting new friends, it’s important to use a slightly informal register.